-How Long Will It Take To Get Back To Normal Activity?
+How Long Will it Take to Get Back to Normal Activity?

-In a nutshell: The majority of Laser Eye Surgery patients are back to their normal routine within a day or two.
+To get straight to the point: The majority of Laser Eye Surgery patients are back to their normal routine within a day or two.

 Subscribe to our newsletter